bb010g/betterdiscordctl/README.md

 # betterdiscordctl

-A utility for managing BetterDiscord on Linux.
+A manager for BetterDiscord on Linux.

 ## Installation